shoriboabdulsalam1093/Coffee-Shop-Sales-Analysis/README.md

 <br />

 <h2>Questions</h2>
--What is the overall sales of different coffee types over time?
+- What is the overall sales of different coffee types over time?
 Quarterly, anually? <br />
--Which country generates the most revenues? <br />
+- Which country generates the most revenues? <br />
--What are the top 5 customers?
+- What are the top 5 customers?
 What is their preferred coffee type, roast type and size? <br />
--What is the most preferred package weight? <br />
+- What is the most preferred package weight? <br />
--What is the impact of loyalty card on sales? <br />
+- What is the impact of loyalty card on sales? <br />
--What sales volumes are associated with specific combinations of roast types and sizes? <br />
+- What sales volumes are associated with specific combinations of roast types and sizes? <br />

-<h2>Languages and Utilities Used</h2>

-- <b>PowerShell</b>
-- <b>Diskpart</b>

-<h2>Environments Used </h2>

-- <b>Windows 10</b> (21H2)
+<h2>Dashboard Interaction and Dataset</h2>

+- Dashboard interaction <a href="https://github.com/shoriboabdulsalam1093/Coffee-Shop-Sales-Analysis/blob/main/Screenshot%202025-02-04%20at%2003.30.10.png"> View Dashboard</a></b>
+- Dataset Used <a href="https://github.com/shoriboabdulsalam1093/Coffee-Shop-Sales-Analysis/blob/main/Screenshot%202025-02-04%20at%2003.30.10.png"> View Dashboard</a></b>
 <h2>Program walk-through:</h2>